radiantearth/stac-spec/extensions/eo/README.md

 The [extensions page](../README.md) gives an overview about related extensions.
 Of particular relevance to EO data:

 * the [Sat Extension Specification](../sat/README.md) to describe SAR data collected from a satellite.
+* the [Overhead Sensor Extension Specification](../os/README.md) to describe angles of sensors collecting earth observation data from above the earth.

 ### Placing common fields in Collections
 A lot of EO data will have common metadata across many Items.
 It is not necessary, but recommended